arviiyer/threat-intel-soc/README.md

-Certainly!
-Here's the updated README with a credit section for SOCFortress and their YouTube tutorials:

----

 # Threat Intelligence Powered SOC

 This project demonstrates the integration of various open-source security tools to create an automated threat detection and incident response system.
 The key components include Wazuh, Graylog, MISP, Grafana, and DFIR IRIS, all interconnected using [SOCFortress CoPilot](https://github.com/socfortress/CoPilot) software.
 The setup enables the detection of Indicators of Compromise (IOCs) within logs and the seamless escalation of alerts to a case management system.